 Also of interest is that Bourne has more people living here who work in computers and math than 95% of the places in the US.

-The citizens of Bourne are very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.35% of adults in Bourne have a bachelor's degree or even advanced degree.
+The population of Bourne is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.35% of adults in Bourne have a bachelor's degree or even advanced degree.